waydabber/BetterDisplay/README.md

 <summary><b>Notes and troubleshooting...</b></summary>
 <br/>

-- The smooth scaling option can be enabled on a per display basis, so if you want more of your displays to have this feature, **don't forget to scroll down in the app `Settings` > `Displays` tab and make the setting for each of your displays!** :)
+- The native smooth scaling option can be enabled on a per display basis, so if you want more of your displays to have this feature, **don't forget to scroll down in the app `Settings` > `Displays` tab and make the setting for each of your displays!** :)
 - The feature is **compatible with macOS Monterey 12.4+, macOS Ventura** and works on natively connected (DisplayPort, HDMI) and built-in displays.
 The maximum allowed scaled (HiDPI) desktop size can't exceed the native display resolution.
 You'll also need the latest BetterDisplay version.
 - The feature works if the system properly detects the `Native panel pixel resolution`.
 If this is not correctly shown for your display under `Settings` > `Displays`, please select the `Edit native panel pixel resolution` option and enter the correct values!
 - The slider 100% will be the `Default resolution` (on normally LoDPI display this tends to be the native resoltuion - which will mean the slider maxes out at 100%, on HiDPI display half of the native resolution - which will make the resolution slider max out at 200%).
 If you want to rescale the resolution slider, change the `Default resolution` to an accessible different resolution than it is set.